-In 2024, VEC will offer incentives for ducted heat pumps, air to water heat pumps, ground source heat pumps and pellet stoves in conjunction with Efficiency Vermont.
-VEC will no longer offer a ductless heat pump incentive.
-This decision was made in light of the additional rebates available for ductless heat pumps through the Inflation Reduction Act of 2022 and the market penetration that has been achieved statewide.
+In 2025, VEC will offer incentives for ducted heat pumps, air to water heat pumps, ground source heat pumps, heat pump water heaters, and pellet stoves in conjunction with Efficiency

+Vermont.
+We will continue offering a \$150 thermal efficiency bonus for heat pumps and pellet stoves installed in thermally efficient buildings.